 - Short fuse (easy to anger or irritability)

 - Not doing the things you used to enjoy.

 - Falling behind at work, or ignoring deadlines at school.

 - Easily contracting physical health issues.

 - Lack of appetite, and noticeable weight change.

 If any of the above depressive symptoms sound like you, then counselling is your best way forward.
 Counselling or “talk therapy” is often used on its own, but it can be used alongside antidepressant medications.
-Acceptance and Commitment Therapy has also been found to effective in treating depression.
+Acceptance and Commitment Therapy has been found to be effective in treating depression.
 Depending on its severity treatment can take a few weeks or more.
-Generally, significant improvement can be made within 3 to 12 sessions.
+Generally, significant improvement can be made within 3 to 10 sessions.
 Above all, it is important to treat every dimension of your life to promote positive mental health in the long-term.

-Winchester Counselling practices therapy with strengths-based, client-oriented methods that help to build a strong foundation in all parts of the person’s life to treat clinical depression.
-Since 1999, Andrew Winchester has been assisting people with depression counselling in Christchurch.
+Winchester Counselling practices therapy with strengths-based, client-oriented methods that help to build a strong foundation in all parts of the person’s life to treat depression.
+Since 1999, Andrew Winchester has been assisting people with depression in Christchurch.